-(ii) other MAD services that an eligible recipient might require that are not furnished by the facility, such as pharmacy services, primary care visits, laboratory or radiology services, are billed directly by the applicable providers and are governed by the applicable sections of NMAC rules.

-(c) Services which are not covered in the routine rate and are not a MAD covered care.
+- (ii) other MAD services that an eligible recipient might require that are not furnished by the facility, such as pharmacy services, primary care visits, laboratory or radiology services, are billed directly by the applicable providers and are governed by the applicable sections of NMAC rules. - (c) Services which are not covered in the routine rate and are not a MAD covered care.

-(i) room and board; and

-(ii) services not related to medical necessity, clinical treatment, and patient
+- (i) room and board; and - (ii) services not related to medical necessity, clinical treatment, and patient

 - (2) A vacancy factor of 24 days annually for each eligible recipient is built into the rate to allow for therapeutic leave and trial community placement.
 Since the vacancy factor is built into the rate, a RTC and group home agency cannot bill or be reimbursed for days when the eligible recipient is absent from the facility.
-[8.321.2.29 NMAC Rp, 8.321.2.20 NMAC, 1/1/2020] - 8.321.2.30 OPIOID TREATMENT PROGRAM (OTP): MAD pays for coverage for medication assisted treatment for opioid addiction to an eligible recipient through an opioid treatment center as defined in (42 CFR Part 8), certification of opioid treatment programs (OTP).
+[8.321.2.29 NMAC Rp, 8.321.2.20 NMAC, 1/1/2020; A, xx/xxxxx] - 8.321.2.30 OPIOID TREATMENT PROGRAM (OTP): MAD pays for coverage for medication assisted treatment for opioid addiction to an eligible recipient through an opioid treatment center as defined in (42 CFR Part 8), certification of opioid treatment programs (OTP).
 Services include, but are not limited to, the administration of methadone (opioid replacement medication) to an individual for detoxification from opioids and maintenance treatment.
 The administration/supervision must be delivered in conjunction with the overall treatment based upon a treatment plan, which must include counseling/therapy, case review, drug testing, and medication monitoring.
+See Subsections A and B of 8.321.2.9 NMAC for MAD general provider requirements.